 Switching frequency can be externally synchronized or programmed between 200 kHz and 2.3 MHz.
 This allows operation either above or below the AM band.
 A programmable dithering feature further reduces EMI.
-A Clock-Out is provided for other converters to sync to the A80601.

-The A80601 provides protection against output short, overvoltage, open- or shorted-LED pin, and overtemperature.
+The A80602 provides protection against output short, overvoltage, open- or shorted-LED pin, and overtemperature.
 A cycle-by-cycle current limit protects the external boost switch against high current overloads.
 An external P-MOSFET can optionally be used to disconnect input supply in case of output to ground short fault.
-The A80601-1 is similar to A80601 except it adopts 'One-Out-All-Out' fault handling (See Fault Table section for details).
+The A80602-1 is similar to A80602 except it adopts 'One-Out-All-Out' fault handling (See Fault Table section for details).